Dr-Passmore/hobby-blog/blog/2023-12-13-Azure-Static-Site-Falmouth-Allotments.md

 #### Creating a Storage Account

-One of the key limits of the free Azure Static Web Apps is the size limitation of `0.25 GB`.
-Considering the main cause of data usage on website is images, we can use a blob storage container to store images and and in this case files needed for the website (rules, new member forms, etc).
+One of the critical limits of the free Azure Static Web Apps is the size limitation of `0.25 GB`.
+Considering the leading cause of data usage on the website is images, we can use a blob storage container to store images and, in this case, files needed for the website (rules, new member forms, etc.).
 Therefore, we are going to create a storage account and blob storage container:

 ```terraform
 resource "azurerm_storage_account" "webstorageaccount" {